NickGrunert/master-thesis/modules/03_truth_compare.typ

     The scoring function remains relatively stable.
     The calculation of precision and recall remains unchanged; however, the calculation of #abr("TP"), #abr("FP"), and #abr("FN") is now performed using the matches from the #abr("HMA") directly as well as the unmatched segments.

+    However, a notable distinction between the two implementations lies in the methodology employed for handling unmatched segments.
+    As illustrated by the implementation in @fig:truth_compare:hungarian_error, there is a discrepancy in the calculation of scores between the approaches.
+    While the two approaches are similar in general, the new implementation utilises unmatched segments to calculate #abr("FP") and #abr("FN"), a feature not present in the older approach.
+    Initially, an unmatched predicted surface was excluded from the #abr("FP") calculation due to the negligible impact of oversegmentation on the algorithm's performance.
+    The algorithm would only need to address the issue of undersegmentation, as this would result in fewer prompts than the number of truth surfaces.
+    In the subsequent implementation using the #abr("HMA"), however, this concept is no longer utilised due to reevaluation of the approach.
+    The objective is to ascertain the validity of the concept in relation to the ground truth.
+    Consequently, the penalisation of erroneous surfaces in terms of undersegmentation is required to ensure the integrity of this endeavor.
+    In the alternative, the score of segmentations could be overestimated to a considerable degree.

     #subpar.grid(
       columns: 1,
       gutter: 2mm,